AngieXiong/Data_Mining_Assignment/README.md

 The repo contains the dataset and code for Data Mining assignment
 1. DXYArea.csv is the row global data and hourly collected by Web Crawler.
 2. Covid-19-China.csv is the daily history dataset for China.
-3. Covid-Global.csv is semi-preprocessing dataset of DXYArea.
+3. Covid-Global.csv is half preprocessed dataset of DXYArea.
 NB: the code will be run on this dataset.
 4. Data_Mining_Assignment.ipynb is the source code.